 Improving your chances

 Use LSE alumni and friends as sources of contacts and advice and attend LSE events that may be useful for you.
 Keep up to date with the market back home and be sure to know why you’re planning to return home to set up your career as recruiters will want to know.
-LSE alumni on LinkedIn are a useful resource for online networking and the alumni office also runs a mentoring programme for current students to talk to a range of graduates about what you want to do.
+LSE alumni on LinkedIn are a useful resource for online networking and you can also connect to the LSE alumni community via their regional groups.

 Best of luck with your future job hunting here and abroad!